-Looking for the best rate in Saint John?
-Contact a local mortgage professional; Saint John brokers are your best source for local mortgage options.
-They’ll be able to meet in person to answer your questions and provide you with an overview of the rates and options offered by lenders and banks across Canada.
+Looking for the best Saint John mortgage broker?
+Contact a local mortgage professional; they are your best source for local mortgage options.
+Find one near you to answer your questions and provide you with an overview of the rates and options offered by lenders and banks across Canada.

 Saint John, New Brunswick is the perfect place to call home.
 67,575 people currently live in single family homes, condos and townhouses in this lively Canadian city, and an increasing number are relying on local mortgage brokers to discover the best rates and lenders for their home-buying needs.
 Real estate is spread across 315.96 square kilometers, alongside many popular arts, culture and recreation facilities.

 There are a variety of local licenses available to mortgage professionals in the province, ranging from mortgage administers to associates to brokerages.
 All are administered by the Financial and Consumer Services Commission of New Brunswick under the Mortgage Brokers Act, which seeks to protect the rights of local borrowers and foster a thriving and sustainable mortgage industry in the province.
 Along with administering four types of licenses, the FCSC monitors compliance to ensure that brokerages, brokers and associates are always acting in the best interest of the borrower.
 The only exception is when there's a private investor involved, in which case the same broker can not represent both the borrower and the lender in the same transaction.
 They also define the disclosure requirements for mortgage professionals and uphold the integrity of the industry.